Azathothas/Stars/README.md

 - [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) – A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.
 - [mullvad/mullvadvpn-app](https://github.com/mullvad/mullvadvpn-app) – The Mullvad VPN client app for desktop and mobile
 - [mullvad/udp-over-tcp](https://github.com/mullvad/udp-over-tcp) – Proxy UDP traffic over a TCP stream
-- [n0-computer/iroh](https://github.com/n0-computer/iroh) – A toolkit for building distributed applications
+- [n0-computer/iroh](https://github.com/n0-computer/iroh) – peer-2-peer that just works
 - [n0-computer/sendme](https://github.com/n0-computer/sendme) – A tool to send files and directories, based on iroh
 - [narrowlink/narrowlink](https://github.com/narrowlink/narrowlink) – A self-hosted solution to enable secure connectivity between devices across restricted networks like NAT or firewalls
 - [neelkarma/redive](https://github.com/neelkarma/redive) – Trace URL redirections in the terminal.
 - [neosmart/securestore-rs](https://github.com/neosmart/securestore-rs) – A simple, encrypted, git-friendly, file-backed secrets manager for rust
+- [neosmart/tac](https://github.com/neosmart/tac) – A high-performance, cross-platform file reverse utility
 - [next-hat/nanocl](https://github.com/next-hat/nanocl) – Distributed System that simplifies the management of containers and virtual machines.
 - [ngrok/ngrok-rust](https://github.com/ngrok/ngrok-rust) – Embed ngrok secure ingress into your Rust apps with a single line of code.
 - [nikolassv/bartib](https://github.com/nikolassv/bartib) – A simple timetracker for the command line.
 It saves a log of all tracked activities as a plaintext file and allows you to create flexible reports.